 I live in Brookhaven, Pennsylvania with my wife Patricia Daly (BFF, main squeeze, spiritual companion, and lover) and our cat Nabi (나비=butterfly in Korean), a rescue cat named by our daughter-in-law.
-I am a Quaker in more ways than one: a graduate of the University of Pennsylvania :Go Quakers!, and Pat and I are members of Goshen Monthly Meeting (Religious Society of Friends=Quakers), in Philadelphia Yearly Meeting (PYM, with apologies to the other PYM out west).
+I am a Quaker in more ways than one: a master’s degree from the University of Pennsylvania :Go Quakers!, and Pat and I are members of Goshen Monthly Meeting (Religious Society of Friends=Quakers), in Philadelphia Yearly Meeting (PYM, with apologies to the other PYM out west).
 My son Geoffrey is general manager of “Azie in Media” and lives in Media” with his wife Kim Yeji (김예지) and their son Solomon.
 Geoffrey and Yeji met at Smyrna church in Changwon (창원), Korea while he was working for Ducom, and she was completing a masters in vocal music at Changwon National University.
 My step-daughter Natalie is a social worker who lives in Kimberton, Pa. with her wife Lynn, an ER Physician’s Assistant.

 This is the most recent version of a page I created while working for PYM as Coordinator of Adult Religious Education (2000-2006).
 I continue to maintain and update it to advertise my availability as a teacher and retreat leader, and along with other pages at this site it serves me as a repository for links which I find fun or useful, or which I have recommended to those in my workshops (particularly the Quaker Resources page).
 Having exceeded the Biblical “three score and ten,” editing this brief autobiography also allows me to review my life.
 I have recently retrieved some old pages from archives and moved them to a Google site (I find some of the old links, those that still work, interesting).
 WordPress allows me to work directly with the HTML source code, so I can also get practice with basic HTML programming.